-Management Plan Goals Outcomes Fisheries Management Compliance Assessment and Research Leasing and Licensing investigate ways to improve Develop and implement Attend meetings with Administer and FISHWATCH their co-management communication protocol, with MFA and provide participate in MAC number and responsibilities. annual review. compliance advice, as meetings, and other co- commercial app. required. management meetings Regular communication with when required Support updates to industry and Executive Officer, Lead updates to MSF MSF operator user MFA and attendance of operator user guide Input and expertise into guide, as required. meetings, as required. as required. the Commercial Marine Scalefish Fishery Input and expertise Executive support for the Input and expertise Reform Advisory into the internal MSFMAC and other co- into the internal Committee. reference group, to management meetings when reference group, to ensure the reform required ensure the reform FRDC project - package is package is consistent Informing the structural consistent with the Assist the fishery in supporting with the legislative reform of South legislative the participation of licence requirements of the Australia's Marine requirements of the holders in any implementation Fisheries Scalefish Fishery.
-Fisheries of government policy.
+Management Plan Goals Outcomes Fisheries Management Compliance Assessment and Research Leasing and Licensing management of the fishery. framework of the fishery and support the industry consultative model within the MSF. plan, informed by risk assessment. of research advice, as required.
+Support and representative body coordination of investigate ways to improve Develop and implement Attend meetings with Administer and FISHWATCH their co-management communication protocol, with MFA and provide participate in MAC number and responsibilities. annual review. compliance advice, as meetings, and other co- commercial app. required. management meetings Regular communication with when required Support updates to industry and Executive Officer, Lead updates to MSF MSF operator user MFA and attendance of operator user guide Input and expertise into guide, as required. meetings, as required. as required. the Commercial Marine Scalefish Fishery Input and expertise Executive support for the Input and expertise Reform Advisory into the internal MSFMAC and other co- into the internal Committee. reference group, to management meetings when reference group, to ensure the reform required ensure the reform package is package is consistent consistent with the Assist the fishery in supporting with the legislative legislative the participation of licence requirements of the requirements of the holders in any implementation Fisheries Fisheries of government policy.
 Management Act Management Act 2007 projects and 2007 projects and support of support of implementation implementation.